rails/rails/guides/source/testing.md

 #### Testing Enqueued Emails

-You can use the `assert_enqueued_email_with` assertion to confirm that the email has been enqueued with all of the expected arguments and/or parameters.
-To enqueue the email, simply use the `deliver_later` method instead of `deliver_now`.
-In the next example, we will assert that the email has been enqueued with the correct arguments:
+You can use the `assert_enqueued_email_with` assertion to confirm that the email has been enqueued with all of the expected mailer method arguments and/or parameterized mailer parameters.
+This allows you to match any email that have been enqueued with the `deliver_later` method.

+As with the basic test case, we create the email and store the returned object in the `email` variable.
+The following examples include variations of passing arguments and/or parameters.

+This example will assert that the email has been enqueued with the correct arguments:

 ```ruby
 require "test_helper"